deffen3/rally_game/README.md

 Maybe I need some type of mode where you go through procedurally generated rooms where you fight 1 or a few enemies.
 When you die you can re-customize your vehicle.
 Of course you want it to specialize somewhat against the enemies in your current room, but you'd also like to make it generally robust enough to defeat enemies in the next rooms.
 Maybe make the goal time based, life based, and room based?

+Need to work on the vehicle customization screen to add in weapon selection options and vehicle tuning.

 ---